What Kids Need: Self Esteem

 First, express your love for your child daily.
 Tell them that you love them and why you love them.
 What do you like about their personality?
 What is it that they do that is kind of quirky that you enjoy?
 When you do this daily, kids notice, communication improves, and the general harmony of the home grows right along with it.

 Fourth, please talk with your child without yelling.
 I came from a home that had a great deal of yelling and verbal abuse.
 It does affect one’s self-esteem and self-confidence.
-I remember my older brother saying to me one time, “You used to have all kinds of confidence, what happened to that?”
+I remember my older brother saying to me one time, “You used to have all kinds of confidence; what happened to that?”
 I wondered the same thing for such a long time.
 What did happen to it?
 I want it back, and I need to find that again.
-Treat your kids with respect, even when they are acting otherwise and listen to them without giving advice.
-If you want to try something challenging, try listening to your young person without interrupting and without giving advice.
+Treat your kids with respect, even when acting otherwise, and listen to them without giving advice.
+If you want to try something challenging, try listening to your young person without interrupting or giving advice.
 It is tough, but I guarantee that they will notice it immediately.
 This one will make a big difference in the life of your kids.

 Fifth, offer a reason why you’re saying no to something.
-It only takes a minute to explain your reasoning, and likely there is a teachable moment as to why you’re saying that to them.
+By taking a minute to explain your thoughts, you open an opportunity to teach them something important.
 By taking the time to discuss a reason, you help them to see beyond their needs and wants for something.
 It helps them to think further, which requires frontal lobe parts of the brain.
 Remember, the frontal lobe develops last in kids, and using this type of logic isn’t something they have the skill to do often.

 Sixth, encourage your kids to keep a list of the accomplishments and beautiful things that they do.
 Sit with them regularly and add on to the list in a journal.
-When things aren’t going so well, help them to pull out the journal and remember the good times, the beautiful efforts that they made, which paid off.
-Helping kids in this area helps them develop their own “emotional bank account” as Stephen R. Covey refers to in his landmark book, ” The Seven Habit of Highly Successful People.”
+When things aren’t going so well, help them pull out the journal and remember the good times, the beautiful efforts they made, which paid off.
+Helping kids in this area allows them to develop their own “emotional bank account,” as Stephen R. Covey refers to in his landmark book, ” The Seven Habits of Highly Successful People.”
 Stephen talks about building up an emotional bank account with others so that when we make an inadvertent withdrawal, we will have some equity with the other person.
-I say, apply this concept to yourself as well by keeping a journal of your accomplishments.
+I say to apply this concept to yourself as well by keeping a journal of your accomplishments.

 Yours for Better Parenting,